zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 Before we can add styling, we need to have an HTML file.
 We've provided you with `Beyonce.html`.
 This file contains just the raw content of Beyonce.com.
 We'll be making changes to this file to upgrade the look and feel, because we're the style-gurus and Beyoncé needs our help.

-In order to access this lesson and edit files, please click the `Open in Nitrous` button at the top of the page.
+In order to access this lesson and edit files, please click the `Open` button at the top of the page.

 <img src="https://s3.amazonaws.com/after-school-assets/open-in-nitrous.png">